QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 .. math:: {\mathcal M}_t^i = M_i x_t\ \hbox{ where } \ M_i = \Theta_k^\prime M_k

-We will use this fact and these equations to compute competitive equilibrium prices
+We will use this fact and these equations to compute competitive equilibrium prices.

-Let's start with describing the **commodity space** and **pricing functional** for our competitive equilibrium
+Let's start with describing the **commodity space** and **pricing functional** for our competitive equilibrium.

 For the  **commodity space**, we use